opendilab/DI-engine-docs/source/hands_on/sqil.rst

    to a constant r = +1.

-2. As the agent interacts with the environment and accumulates new experiences, it adds them to the replay buffer, and sets the rewards for these new experiences to a constant r = 0
+2. As the agent interacts with the environment and accumulates new experiences, it adds them to the replay buffer, and sets the rewards for these new experiences to a constant r = 0.

-3. It balances the number of demonstration experiences and new experiences (50% each) in each sample from the replay buffer
+3. It balances the number of demonstration experiences and new experiences (50% each) in each sample from the replay buffer.

 BC is a simple approach that seeks to imitate the expert’s actions using supervised learning – in particular, greedily maximizing the conditional likelihood of the demonstrated actions given the demonstrated states, without reasoning about the consequences of actions.
 Theoretically, It can be shown that SQIL is equivalent to augmenting BC with a regularization term that incorporates information about the state transition dynamics into the imitation policy, and thus enables long-horizon imitation.